What Is Glycemic Control?

 Slow wound healing

-Hyperglycemia compromises immune function, peripheral vascularization, and the synthesis of collagen needed for tissue repair.
+Hyperglycemia compromises immune function, peripheral vascularization, and collagen synthesis needed for tissue repair.

 7. 07